c76w/Hangman_React_Redux/README.md

 The aim of the game is to guess the word correctly by entering one letter at a time.

-You get to enter 6 failed attempts, if the word is not guessed before your sixth failed attempt then you loose.
+You get to enter 6 failed attempts, if the word is not guessed before your sixth failed attempt then you lose.

 Guess the word without getting 6 incorrect letters and you win!